ryanmr/ryanrampersad.com/content/work-daugherty.md

 #### September: <small>Week 23</small>

 - Worked on a 5 week engagement adding new functionality within the constraints of an existing legacy web based application built with Google Web Toolkit, IBM DB2 and Spring 3.
-- I attended the University of Minnesota CSE Job Fair to recruit soon-to-graduate students.
+- Attended the University of Minnesota CSE Job Fair to recruit soon-to-graduate students.

 #### August: <small>Week 21</small>

-- Nearing the end of a 15 sprint engagement spanning over the last few months, I have finished building various major features with the help of my great team, primarily with customized Spring Security implementations...
+- Nearing the end of a 15 sprint engagement spanning over the last few months, finished building various major features with the help of a great team, primarily with customized Spring Security implementations...
   - including sponsored users with inherited permissions.
   - dynamically switching between sets of application defined permissions.
   - dynamically generated forms for customizable authorization.
   - two types of registration flow enabling automated and manual registration.
-- My team and I moved office spaces again &ndash; with the opening of the new and recently remodeled Daugherty Dev Center 2.0.
+- We moved office spaces again &ndash; with the opening of the new and recently remodeled Daugherty Dev Center 2.0.
 - After the mid-year review, I was promoted!
 From Software Engineer 1 and Associate Consultant, to **Software Engineer 2 and Consultant**!

 #### July: <small>Week 14</small>

-- I built various command line utilities for the team using `npm`, `gulp`, `browserify`, `sass` and more, to compile the growing dependencies needed to build a Knockout.js based client side application, and made reusable Knockout.js components.
+- Built various command line utilities for the team using `npm`, `gulp`, `browserify`, `sass` and more, to compile the growing dependencies needed to build a Knockout.js based client side application, and made reusable Knockout.js components.
 - Based on the outdated preconfigured virtual machine a previous team member created, I created an up-to-date Xubuntu 16.04 virtual machine image preloaded with our development stack: IntelliJ Community, MySQL, Java and more.
-- Over the last few weeks, I acted as the leader of the *Accelerator 2.0* program &mdash; the training program Daugherty uses to on-board new hires, hosting an example project for a great group of three recent college graduates.
+- Over the last few weeks, I acted as the leader of the *Accelerator 2.0* program &mdash; the training program Daugherty uses to on-board new hires, hosting an example project for a great group of three recent college graduates that was essentially a Twitter clone, using the a common stack, Java, Spring, MySQL and Knockout.

 #### Late May: <small>Week 9</small>